Kinfauns Parish Church

 Kinfauns Parish Church is a Church of Scotland church in Kinfauns, Perth and Kinross, Scotland.
-Dating to 1869, the work of architect Andrew Heiton and John Murray Robertson, it is now a Category C listed building.
+Dating to 1869, the work of architect Andrew Heiton and John Murray Robertson, it is a Category C listed building.
+The congregation has moved to the new Madoch Centre.

 The ruined pre-Reformation church dates from the 15th century; however, it stands on the site of a chapel of Scone Abbey that existed as early as 1226.